onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > BTThumbnailInfo GetDocumentThumbnail(ctx, did, wid).Execute()

-Get the thumbnail info for the specified workspace of a document.
+Get the thumbnail info for a workspace.